 Santé Center for Healing – A Full-Service Treatment Center

-For 20+ years now, Santé Center for Healing has built a solid reputation for successfully treating clients.
+For more than 20 years, Santé Center for Healing has built a solid reputation for successfully treating clients.
 Our treatment philosophy focuses on treating the whole individual.
-Our treatment process even goes beyond treating a basic addiction.
+Additionally, our treatment process even goes beyond treating a basic addiction.
 We also seek to treat mental issues that may be contributing factors.
 Our services include:

 It’s never too late to seek help for your alcohol addiction.
-For the best care and alcohol detox available, we encourage you to call Santé Center for Healing at 866.238.3154.
+For the best alcohol detox program available, we encourage you to call Santé Center for Healing at 866.238.3154.
 We want to help you get the treatment you need on the road to recovery.